Syntax

 color-selection-criteria

 A request for selection based on the highlight color of the search-string.
-Color requests provide another powerful tool to control search selection.
-The full syntax and allowable operands which make up a color-selection-criteria are discussed in "Color Selection Criteria Specification".
-Refer to that section of the documentation for details.
+The full syntax and allowable operands which make up a color-selection-criteria are discussed in "Color Selection Criteria Specification"

 color-change-request

 A request for highlighting of the found string.
-The full syntax and allowable operands for the color-change-request are discussed in "Color Change Request Specification".
-Refer to that section of the documentation for details.
+The full syntax and allowable operands for the color-change-request are discussed in "Color Change Request Specification"

 MX